Graduate Program in Middle Eastern Languages and Cultures

 In applying to the doctoral program, students select a field of study from among the following: Hebrew Bible/Ancient Near East, Middle Eastern Literatures & Cultures (Intellectual History), Islamic Studies, or Linguistics.
 Through the course of their studies, they develop methodological expertise in at least one of the following areas: textual analysis, literary theory, linguistic theory, or cultural theory.
 Degrees are disciplinary-oriented, not language-oriented.
 During their first year, students choose or are assigned a faculty mentor with whom they plan to work in their major field.
 This mentor will oversee the student's selection of courses for registration and the design of her or his course of study.
 Students are also encouraged to seek the advice of other faculty members in the program on their studies and their progress.

-Students must develop a mastery of at least one major Middle Eastern language (Arabic, Hebrew, Persian or Turkish) and must demonstrate scholarly research skills and potential.
+Students must develop a mastery of at least one major Middle Eastern language (Persian, Modern Hebrew, Arabic, Turkish) and must demonstrate scholarly research skills and potential.
 A period of study abroad in the region of specialization is strongly recommended for students of living languages.
 Study of a second Middle Eastern language is required for students in the HB/ANE area and is strongly encouraged for all tracks.
 At the doctoral level, competency in a research language (typically German or French) is also required.
 Doctoral candidates are expected to present at least one paper at an academic or professional conference by the time they graduate.

 Please review futher information about doctoral areas and requirements here.